First Private LNG Shipment Likely To Arrive By Month End - UrduPoint

 First Private LNG Shipment Likely To Arrive By Month End

-The first private shipment, carrying around 130,000 cubic meter Liquefied Natural Gas (LNG), is likely to arrive at Karachi port by end of this month, Chief Executive Officer of Universal Gas Distribution Company (UGDC) Ghiyas Abdullah Paracha said Thursday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Oct, 2019 ) :The first private shipment, carrying around 130,000 cubic meter Liquefied Natural Gas (LNG), is likely to arrive at Karachi port by end of this month, Chief Executive Officer of Universal Gas Distribution Company (UGDC) Ghiyas Abdullah Paracha said Thursday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Nov, 2019 ) :The first private shipment, carrying around 130,000 cubic meter Liquefied Natural Gas (LNG), is likely to arrive at Karachi by end of the current month, Chief Executive Officer of Universal Gas Distribution Company (UGDC) Ghiyas Abdullah Paracha said.

 "We have recently signed deals with world leading companies ExxonMobil and Trafigura for supply of LNG, while the 'additional private capacity' of Pakistan Gas Port Consortium Limited (PGPC)'s terminal used for re-gasification and onward distribution," he told APP.